philomates/philomates.github.io/site_generator/content/md/posts/2022-03-16-thoughts-on-testing-in-clojure.md

 <script src="../../js/clojure-mode.js" type="application/javascript"></script>

-## back to Clojure
+## back to the land of parens

 Last time around I wrote up my experiences hacking JavaScript VMs in C++.
-It was a fun and wild time; and to state the obvious: modern VMs, as well as C++, are damn complex beasts!
+It was a fun and wild time; modern VMs and C++ are, well, damn complex beasts!

-Since then though I've moved back to the Clojure world, joining the [Nextjournal](https://nextjournal.com/) team where we're building tools for thought.
-Things like a reproducible notebook platform ([Nextjournal](https://nextjournal.com/) itself) and local-first Clojure notebook tool ([Clerk](https://github.com/nextjournal/clerk)).
+Since then I've moved back to the Clojure world, where I've joined the [Nextjournal](https://nextjournal.com/) team.
+We generally work on tools for thought, but also run some consultancy projects.
+For instance, the _Nextjournal_ reproducible notebook platform, as well as a local-first Clojure notebook tool called [Clerk](https://github.com/nextjournal/clerk).

 So today I wanted to talk a bit about some fun I had with Clojure recently.
-It has to do with test tooling, and I'll start with some background experiences and then share some code that I think demonstrates some compelling aspects of Clojure.
+It has to do with test tooling; I'll start with some background experiences and then share a bit of code.

 ## background experience with test tools in Clojure